 One final note, please be aware the letter “y” is introduced as both a consonant and as a vowel.
 I chose to introduce both sounds at the same time which is why there is only one “y” listed on the progress sheet.

-The letter progress sheet is available as a free download in the Shop.
-The file includes progress sheets for both cursive and print.
+The letter tracking sheet is available as a free download in the Resource Library.
+Simply subscribe to the newsletter below and grab your copy today.

 If you have any questions about how to use the progress sheet, please don’t hesitate to ask.
 Simply leave a note in the comments below or reach out to me on Instagram at @freeandunfettered.